bitcoin-tools/nodebuilder/test/README.md

 After opening a pull request, GitHub Actions will begin running [a series of automated checks](https://github.com/bitcoin-tools/nodebuilder/actions/workflows/bash_validation_ci.yaml).
 After merging, the same CI checks will be run on the commit to `master`.

-You can view the status of these CI tests on GitHub.com under the `Checks` tab of your PR or under the `Actions` tab of the repo.
+You can view the status of these CI tests on GitHub.com under the `Checks` tab of your PR or under the `Actions` tab of the repository.
 If any of these checks fail, review the relevant logs, research the error, and/or and manually reproduce it on your local environment.

 All CI checks on the master branch should be passing.